cabbagecabbagecabbage/loaf/README.md

 ## About

-LOAF provides a safe space for people to discuss any topic and seek help without fear of judgment or repercussions.
+LOAF aims to provide a safe space for people to discuss any topic and seek help without fear of judgment or repercussions.
 We believe everyone should have access to a supportive community that values accessible and non-judgemental communication.

 ### Lightweight
 LOAF is designed to be lightweight, meaning it does not require excessive resources or contain unnecessary elements, such as advertisements or pop-ups.
 This makes LOAF accessible to a broader range of users, including those with slower internet connections or older devices.
 The design philosophy of LOAF is to provide an intuitive and smooth user experience.